2ArounD/medical_entity_extraction/README.md

 * Gene/protein: BC2GM, JNLPBA
 * Species: linnaeus, s800

-In the folder pre_training the v1.1 pubmed bioBert pre-trained parameters are stored, together with the bert_config.json
+In the folder `pre_training` the v1.1 pubmed bioBert pre-trained parameters are stored, together with the bert_config.json

-In the folder SavedModels, 2 folders with Tensorflow SavedModel are stored.
+In the folder SavedModels, 2 folders with Tensorflow SavedModels are stored.
 One folder with models trained on BC4CHEMD and one folder with models trained on NCBI.
 The folders contain version-folders of the models.
 The demo-app selects the newest version of a model by default.
 The demo-app can be extended by training on the other datasets and adding the resulting SavedModels in this folder.
-Below the evaluations results of the `./biobert/biocodes/conlleval.pl` on the SavedModels are listed.
+Below the evaluations results of the `./biobert/biocodes/conlleval.pl` on the most recent SavedModels are listed.

 BC4CHEMD: